mrocklin/blog/_posts/work/2016-03-15-dask-distributed-part-4.md

 difficult tasks will suddenly become easy, expanding our abilities and opening up a range of newly solvable problems.

-Conversely, as our problems grow more complex (e.g. large datasets) our tool complexity grows as well (e.g. distributed systems) and setup time increases, reducing user willingness to play around.
-Tool makers who want feedback are strongly incentivized to decrease setup costs, especially for the play case.
+However, as our problems grow more complex (e.g. large datasets) our tools grow more cumbersome (e.g. distributed systems) and setup costs increase.
+This cost stops us from playing around, which is a shame, because playing is good both for the education of the user and for the development of the tool.
+Tool makers who want feedback are strongly incentive zed to decrease setup costs, especially for the play case.

 In February we introduced dask.distributed, a lightweight distributed computing framework for Python.
 We focused on processing data with high level